theTWIXhunter/better-falix/README.md

 ### Support Center
 Note: this category isn't visible by default, you can enable "staff features" in the options page.

-- **Hide Reply Headers:**  removes the  unnecessarily bulky "write a reply" headers from the message box in the support center chat.
+- **Hide Write a Reply Header:** Removes the unnecessarily bulky "write a reply" headers from the message box in the support center chat.
 - **I Know Markdown:** Hides markdown formatting buttons in ticket reply box for users who prefer to write markdown manually.
-- **Hide Template Button:** Hides the template button in ticket reply box.
-You can use '!' command instead to access templates.
 - **Remove File Upload Label:** Removes the file upload label from ticket reply box.
-- **Show Ticket ID in Title:** Adds the ticket ID to the start of the ticket title (e.g., '#123 - Title') for easier identification.
+- **Show Ticket ID in Title:** Adds the ticket ID to the start of the ticket title (e.g., '#123 - Title').
+- **Inline Server Info:** When only 1 server is attached, displays server ID, PIN, and copy buttons inline instead of the modal button.
+- **Hide Participants Display:** Hides the participants display and separator from ticket header.

 # ARCHIVED
-- **Remove Max Players card:** Removes the Max Players info card from the console interface.
+These features are archived because they are replaced, broken, or got implemented into the native page.
+Enabling them may cause issues or incompatibilities with other plugins or native features.

-- **Remove Player Management card:** Removes the Player Management info card from the console interface.
+- **Remove State Overlays:** Removes state overlays from the console.
+Configure which states to hide in settings.
-- **Hide CPU card** Removes the CPU card from the console interface.
 - **Rename Config to Properties:** Renames the "Config" navigation option to "Properties" in the Minecraft category for clarity.
 - **Rename Addons to Mods:** Renames the "Addons" navigation option to "Mods" in the Minecraft category for clarity.
 - **Split Addons Tabs:** Splits the addons tab back into separate plugins, mods, modpacks, and datapacks tabs on server pages.
-- **Add Versions Nav:** Adds a "Versions" link with a code-branch icon to the Minecraft section of the navbar for quick access to server version changes.
-- **Hide Support Category:** Hides the Support category from the navigation and main interface.
+- **Hide Support Category:** Hides the Support category from the navbar.
+- **Add Power Button Text:** Adds text labels to the power action buttons (Start, Stop, Restart, Kill).
+- **Custom Server Order:** Reorder your server list in any way you want.
+(See settings)

 ## Usage